Banff-Jasper-Rocky Mountain House Economic Region Workforce Insights

 Unemployment Rate Trends

-The unemployment rate was 6.2% in November 2025, down 0.4 percentage points from October.
-Compared to November last year (6.4%), the rate has decreased by 0.2 percentage points.
+The unemployment rate was 7.1% in March 2026, up 0.5 percentage points from February.
+Compared to March last year (7.2%), the rate has decreased by 0.1 percentage points.

 Employment: Regional vs Local Patterns